0

 In the 1630s, an orphanage (barnhus) and penitentiary (tukthus) on Riddarholmen were moved to two buildings on a street north of Norra Latin today called Barnhusgatan.
 The bridge, together with several other structures and areas, were named after the orphanage around 1860 when the area underwent an urbanization process.

-Text imported from Wikipedia article "Barnhusbron" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Barnhusbron" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants